 Also of interest is that Kirkland has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Kirkland in 2010 was $48,902, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $195,608 for a family of four.
-However, Kirkland contains both very wealthy and poor people as well.
+The per capita income in Kirkland in 2018 was $71,558, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $286,232 for a family of four.

-Kirkland is a very ethnically-diverse city.
+Kirkland is an extremely ethnically-diverse city.
 The people who call Kirkland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kirkland residents report their race to be White, followed by Asian.
-Important ancestries of people in Kirkland include English, Irish, Norwegian, and Italian.
+Important ancestries of people in Kirkland include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Kirkland is English.
 Other important languages spoken here include Spanish and Chinese.